nodejs/docker-node/CONTRIBUTING.md

 New **Node.js** releases are released as soon as possible.

-New **NPM** releases are not tracked.
-We simply use the NPM version bundled in the corresponding Node.js release.
+New package manager releases are not tracked.
+We simply use the versions provided by [Corepack](https://github.com/nodejs/corepack).

-**Yarn** is updated to the latest version only when there is a new Node.js SemVer PATCH release (unless Yarn has received a security update), and it's updated only in the branch with the new release, preferably in the same PR.
-The `update.sh` script does this automatically when invoked with a specific branch, e.g. `./update.sh 6.10`.

 ### Submitting a PR for a version update